• Community Virtual Ward

 Areas Covered

-Community Virtual Ward is currently available for patients in Norwich, as well as East and West Norfolk.
+Community Virtual Ward is currently available for patients in Norwich, as well as North, East, and West Norfolk.

-The service is expanding to cover North and South Norfolk in September.
+The service is due to extend to South Norfolk soon.

 Your attention and treatment prevented the need for me to be hospitalised and I'm sure being able to stay at home has been a big part in my recovery.
 Your regular visits, understanding, and kind care were a real boost to me.